California Insurance Claim Deadlines and Timeframes

 Replacement Cost Collection — Insurance Code §2051.5(b)(1)

-Under normal circumstances, no policy may impose a replacement cost collection deadline of less than 12 months from the date the first ACV payment is made.
-After a declared state of emergency, that minimum increases to 24 months.
-Additional six-month extensions must be granted for good cause.
-The insurer may also voluntarily allow additional time beyond these minimums.
+Under normal (non-disaster) circumstances, no policy may impose a replacement cost collection deadline of less than 12 months from the date the first ACV payment is made.
+After a declared state of emergency, that minimum increases to 36 months, and the insurer must grant additional six-month extensions for good cause where the insured, acting in good faith and with reasonable diligence, encounters delays in approval or reconstruction beyond their control.
+The insurer may also voluntarily allow more time.

-After a declared state of emergency, ALE coverage must extend for at least 24 months, regardless of the shorter period stated in the policy.
-The extended time does not increase the ALE dollar limit — it extends the period over which you can use the coverage that was already in place at the time of the loss.
+After a declared state of emergency, ALE coverage must extend for at least 24 monthsfrom the inception of the loss, regardless of the shorter period stated in the policy.
+The insurer must grant up to 12 additional months — for a total of 36 months— where the insured encounters delays in reconstruction beyond their control.
+The extended time does not increase the ALE dollar limit; it extends the period over which you can use the coverage that was already in place at the time of the loss.
 For more detail on maximizing this coverage, see our guide on maximizing your ALE claim.

 Right to Rebuild at a New Location — Insurance Code §2051.5(c)